Why Starting a Business Is Easier Than Ever but Success Is Harder in 2025

 So if you’re in month 4 and haven’t made €10K yet?
 You’re normal.
 Keep going.
 You're entering the long game.

-💡 Want to Succeed?
-Focus on These Instead:
+Want to Succeed?
+Focus on These Instead: Starting a Business in 2025

 Don’t sell “to everyone.”
 Find a niche.
 Example: “Embroidered gifts for eco-friendly hotels in Vienna.”
 Specific sells.